SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Siege Engines/Exploding Mill Wheel.md

 stamina: "25"
 size: "2"
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: As a maneuver, a creature adjacent to an exploding mill wheel that isn't rolling can make an **Agility test**.
-        t1: The creature accidentally activates the **Roll the Wheel** ability.
+        tier1: The creature accidentally activates the **Roll the Wheel** ability.
-        t2: The exploding mill wheel is deactivated but the creature is slowed (EoT).
+        tier2: The exploding mill wheel is deactivated but the creature is slowed (EoT).
-        t3: The exploding mill wheel is deactivated and can't be used.
+        tier3: The exploding mill wheel is deactivated and can't be used.
       - effect: Once the wheel is rolling, it can't be deactivated.
 However, it can be exploded early by destroying it or blocking its movement with a suitably large creature or object.
+  - type: feature
+    feature_type: ability
-  - name: Roll the Wheel
+    name: Roll the Wheel
     icon: 🌀
     keywords:
       - Area
-    type: Main action (Adjacent creature)
+    usage: Main action (Adjacent creature)
     distance: Special
     target: Each creature and object in the area
     effects: